Man, what band are you here to see? Killswitch Engage or Lamb of God? This from the guy beside me.

 I’m here to see Testament and I’ve waited a very long time to see them play live.
 I’m not sure where that comment put me in the caste.

-I didn’t want to tell the kid talking to me that I’ve… in fact… been waiting 24-years to see the band play live… pretty much since Practice came out and before MTV killed the metal scene.
+I didn’t want to tell the kid talking to me that I’ve, in fact, been waiting for 24-years to see the band play live, pretty much since Practice came out and before MTV killed the metal scene.
 But somehow, I’ve never been able to coordinate being in the same place as a Testament concert (they’re one of the few “core” heavy metal bands that I missed in the 80s/90s).

 Man, they are pretty good.
 I’d never heard of them until now but they are tight.
 I’m going to buy their album.

 Where have you been?
 Testament is one of the bands that started it all.
 How can you not know Testament?

 Regardless of my snarky comment and non-committal to LOG/KE, I haven’t been shut out of conversations with the boys in the front row and learn pieces of their lives.
 We’ve got an awesome spot; best spot in the house folks.
 Two rows back and a little more centre and we’d be mauled.
 Some serious mauling is going to happen tonight.
 The guy who says this looks more hipster than metal and is wearing huge round glasses.

 All the front row boys spent their entire day travelling on a bus from Revelstoke.
 One of them accidentally booked his return bus ticket for the day before he arrived and was making phone calls in the middle OF THE CONCERT to try and remedy this.
 He says to me (between I-can’t-hear-yous), Don’t listen to these guys… I’m a huge Lamb of God fan, but having Testament here is amazing.

 When Testament comes on stage he goes nuts.
 I’m not sure what happened to his phone but he knocks his friend’s glasses off.